LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Specifications correspond to the application areas
 * Availability for testing

 It is possible to carry out the sensor characterisation shown here for other compatible sensors using the same procedure.
-Pre-configured measurements \ref{command-line-interface} and analysis pipelines \ref{programmable-data-processing-pipeline}, which are available for this purpose, are packaged within the library.
+Pre-configured measurements in chapter \ref{command-line-interface} and analysis pipelines in chapter \ref{programmable-data-processing-pipeline}, which are available for this purpose, are packaged within the library.

 ## Evaluation Sensor Setup

 %%Sensor_evaluation_plattform_with_TLV493D_and MMC5603_sensors_placed_with_thermal_conductive_glue_on_an_aluminium_baseplate.png%%

-The sensor platform used here is an adapted version of the *1D: Single Sensor* \ref{d-single-sensor} sensor platform.
+The sensor platform used here is an adapted version of the *1D: Single Sensor* from chapter \ref{d-single-sensor} sensor platform.
 The sensors to be measured are fixed together on an aluminium plate with thermally conductive adhesive.
 This compensates for thermal differences.
 This is essential for the subsequent temperature deviation tests in order to obtain comparable measurement results.